abiz-ewn/Spark-Live-Code-Editor/README.md

 # HTML-CSS-and-JS-Projects
-I will apply HTML, CSS and JS language in order to make a website
+I will apply HTML, CSS and JS language in order to make a valuable website